Queen Anne's Lace

 Purchasing hints: Buy in closed state with a few blossoms open.

 Conditioning: Remove all foliage that will be below the water line.
-Cut under water with as sharp knife.
-Hydrate in warm water for two hours before storage or usage.
-Use commercial floral food / preservative.
+Cut stem ends with as sharp knife.
+Hydrate in water mixed with a commercial floral food for two hours before storage or usage.

 Additional notes: In-season Queen Anne's lace is abundant along roadside vacant fields.
 Harvest in the cool, early morning when there stems are fully rehydrated and the blooms are in a closed state.
 Harvest more than you need, and discard product that does not hydrate.